 The probability of a crash can be greatly reduced by migrating to a cloud-based WordPress hosting provider like Cloudways.
 Since the load is spread across multiple servers, there’s no single point of failure.
-If one server fails, another step in — meaning downtime is kept to a minimum.
+If one server fails, another steps in — meaning downtime is kept to a minimum.

 6. Expired WordPress domains

 This is a surprising one – but not uncommon among WordPress site owners.
 By failing to renew their domain subscription, WordPress business owners can risk losing access to their site after the expiry date.
-This simply means that online visitors can no longer visit your website.
+This means that online visitors can no longer visit your website.

 Website domains are typically renewed every 1 to 3 years.
 Even after repeated reminders from domain providers, website owners often fail to renew their accounts on time.